Grading at Columbia: Tips and Strategies using CourseWorks (Canvas) and Gradescope

 Rubrics in Gradescope

 Gradescope allows you and your grading team to develop and update the grading rubric while grading.
 Any changes any grader makes to the rubric are automatically applied across all student submissions, even retroactively.
 Multiple graders can grade the same question across submissions by using the Next Ungraded Answer button to move on to the next student’s ungraded response.
-Unlike in CourseWorks (Canvas), students will only be able to see the rubric after grading is complete, as the grading rubric is developed during the grading process.
-You can modify the assignment settings to allow students to see all, applicable parts only, or none of the rubric as part of their feedback.
+Unlike in CourseWorks (Canvas), students will only be able to access the rubric after grading is complete, as the grading rubric is developed during the grading process.
+You can modify the assignment settings to allow students to access all, only applicable parts, or none of the rubric as part of their feedback.

 The following video resources from Gradescope provide guidance on using rubrics: